EricSchles/dsp/01-install.md

 Did you install Python 2 or 3?
 Why?

->> I installed Python 3 since this is the primary version I used when practicing on sites like DataQuest, CodeWars, etc.
+>> I installed Python 3 since this is the primary version I used when practicing on sites like DataQuest, CodeWars, CodingBat, etc.

 ###Q2.
 Which Python Version Installed